systemviewinc/docs.systemviewinc.com/docker/index.md

 #### Run Visual System Integrator

-1. Run `docker run -dP -e 1900x1080 -v /home/{USER}/{some projects directory to map}:/projects gcr.io/systemviewinc/vsi:2016.4`
+1. Run `docker run -dP -e 1920x1080 -v /home/{USER}/{some projects directory to map}:/projects gcr.io/systemviewinc/vsi:2016.4` (1920x1080 can be replaced with the native resolution of your display)
 This will start VSI in detached mode and print a hash for the container.
 You will need the hash for the next step.

 2. Run `docker port {hash from step 1}` and note down the port that is printed.